top of page

 What is the Healthiest Material for Water Bottles?

 Glass is the safest material for water bottles.
 It’s non leaching, won't change the taste of your water and is 100% recyclable, forever.
-While there are concerns around glass breaking and causing injury, this is by far the healthiest choice for your reusable water bottles.
+While there are concerns around glass breaking and causing injury, this is by far the healthiest choice for your reusable water bottles and drinkware, too.

 Also, glass is easier to recycle than plastic which has many complicated polymer layers and can’t be split apart.
 The quality of glass remains the same no matter if it’s recycled once or a million times.
 Whereas plastic degrades after 7 to 9 cycles and can’t be processed which makes collecting ocean-bound plastic very important.